I designed and laid out the control board for an autonomous quadcopter built by the Portland State Autonomous Vehicles Team.

 The initial schema was a compilation of work by myself (Jenner Hanni), Camille Huffman, and Greg Haynes.
 We relied heavily on LPC1343 and related documentation from Microbuilder.eu, including their Eagle footprint library.
 There were several design reviews with all of us and the team at large.

-The version above was reviewed by the invaluable Andrew Greenberg at Portland State Aerospace Society and he strongly recommended the use of buses, as shown below.
+The version above was reviewed by the invaluable Andrew Greenberg at Portland State Aerospace Society and he strongly recommended the use of buses.

 Board Layout Decisions